John-Wick0/finance-tracker/README.md

-# Finance Tracker
+# Finance Data

 (Python)

 Overview:

-This is a personal finance tracker built in Python to help track income, expenses, and overall financial activity.
-The project is continously being improved through multiple versions as I learn and apply new programming concepts.
+This is a personal finance data built in Python to help track income, expenses, and overall financial activity.
+The project is continously being improved through multiple versions as I progress and apply new programming concepts.

-The goal is to build a practical, real-world application while improving Python, data handling, and software development skills.
+The goal is to engineer a practical, real-world application while improving data handling, and software development skills.

 Features:

+So far -
 .
-Add income and expense entries.
+Income and expense entries.
 .
-Track spending categories.
+Spending categories.
 .
 Store and manage financial data.
 .
-View summaries of financial activity.
+Summaries of financial activity.
 .
 Iterative improvements accross versions

 Tech Stack: